2022ugmm081/ndvi-land-cover-classification-summer-analytics-2025/README.md

 📁 Files
 notebook.ipynb – main training + submission notebook

-submission.csv – final test predictions
+submission.csv – final test predictions based on my 79% score this dataset is not the actual y_test values given in the competition

 train.csv / test.csv – input data (not included, assumed provided)